 Preparation:

-Slice the lime into wedges and place them in a glass.
-Add the sugar and a few mint leaves, and squeeze the lime juice with a muddler.
-Fill the glass to the top with ice cubes.
-Pour in the cold brew and stir with a straw.
-Garnish with mint and a light berry garnish.
+Cut the lime into wedges and place in a glass.
+Add the sugar and a few mint leaves and press the lime juice with a muddler.
+Now fill the glass to the top with ice cubes.
+Pour in the Cold Brew, stir with a straw.
+Decorate with mint and a light berry garnish.

-The coffee brings lovely grapefruit, cassis, and bergamot aromas.
-The addition of lime enhances the bergamot and lends the drink a good complexity and depth.
-The cane sugar emphasizes the coffee's inherent sweetness and harmonizes perfectly with the acidity of the lime and the cold brew.
-The mint adds a freshness and rounds out the drink.
+The coffee brings beautiful grapefruit, blackcurrant, and bergamot aromas.
+The addition of lime supports the bergamot and gives the drink good complexity and depth.
+The brown sugar emphasizes the natural sweetness of the coffee and harmonizes perfectly with the acidity of the lime and the Cold Brew.
+The mint adds freshness and rounds off the drink.

 The Mövenpick Lemonade

-A little nod to Mövenpick's culinary origins.
-Brewing the coffee over ice results in a fruitier coffee.
-A refreshing coffee lemonade with pleasant acidity and herbal notes.
+A little nod to Mövenpick's culinary country of origin.
+Coffee brewed over ice results in a fruitier coffee.
+A refreshing coffee lemonade with pleasant acidity and herbaceous notes.

 Ingredients: